Fort Worth Dual Italian Citizenship Lawyer

 Italian citizenship law centers on the principle of “citizenship by blood,” or the jus sanguinis principle.
 Because of this, any U.S. citizen with Italian ancestry may be able to claim Italian citizenship, as well, which would grant legal rights and responsibilities in both countries.
 This is known as dual citizenship.

 If you are interested in Italian dual citizenship, it is important to talk to an experienced lawyer.
 The requirements and procedures for claiming Italian citizenship can be complex and must be followed to the letter if you are to achieve a swift and favorable result.
 With my experience and understanding of U.S. immigration laws and Italian dual citizenship, I can help you tackle this issue the right way.
-From my Fort Worth office, I serve clients across North Texas and worldwide in seeking dual citizenship with the U.S. and Italy.
+From my Fort Worth office, I serve clients across Texas, Oklahoma, Louisiana, and worldwide in seeking dual citizenship with the U.S. and Italy.

 Call my office today at (817) 857-6307 to see how I can assist you.